0xdreadnaught/meeseeks/README.md

 # meeseeks
 AHK based live search for Path of Exile
+(does not work in fullscreen mode.
+Only fullscreen windows or normal windowed modes)

 # Info
 Meeseeks scrapes pathofexile.com/trade to check for items.
 This is alternative to leaving whoop tabs open.